My Eating Philosophy

 I eat what I want and that’s mostly just whole foods prepared in simple and delicious ways.
 I try to keep my recipes as simple and minimal as I can and most of the recipes you’ll find on Running on Real Food don’t require any fancy or hard to find ingredients.

-I grocery shop and cook vegan at home and all the recipes on Running on Real Food are vegan but I don’t like to label my diet or eating philosophy any which way, nor feel I have to explain my dietary choices to anyone.
-I am not vegan, although I do eat plant-based more or less 100% of the time.
-I never eat meat or fish and I avoid dairy, eggs and any other animal products as much as possible.
+I grocery shop and cook vegan at home and all the recipes on Running on Real Food are vegan however, I don’t label my diet or eating philosophy any which way, nor feel I have to explain my dietary choices to anyone.

-Here in Vancouver, it’s easy to eat a healthy vegan diet, so I do, however there have been instances when travelling for example, where I haven’t been able to completely avoid eggs and dairy.
-I’m okay with that.
-I do the best I can with what I have at any given time and I never stress about it.
+Here in Vancouver, it’s easy to eat a healthy vegan diet, so I do.
+Why wouldn’t I?
+Other than that, I do the best I can with what I have at any given time and I never stress about it.